All Episodes

 Assemblyman Tom Amiano, a San Francisco Democrat, of course, said his bill is needed because studies show that gay and transgender inmates are vulnerable to physical and sexual assaults behind bars.

-Um I was gonna say how many people could this affect, but I thought, look, it Schwarzenegger's gonna sell San Quentin anyway, right?
+I thought, look, Schwarzenegger's going to sell San Quentin anyway, right?

-Didn't you hear the Schwarzenegger wants to sell the prisons?
+Didn't he hear that Schwarzenegger wants to sell the prisons?

-They're they're they're gonna have a state fire sale out there.
+They're going to have a state fire sale out there.

-They're gonna sell all these assets because they're they're they're out of money.
+They're going to sell all these assets because they're out of money.

-It does not I mean that's like asking me if I, you know, can you believe that we've had the actu that actually had the term opposite sex marriage now prop up in our culture to explain marriage.
+I mean, that's like asking me if I, you know, can you believe that we've had actually had the term opposite-sex marriage now prop up in our culture to explain marriage?

 This is a study in how you lose the lingo.